andreassommer/ifdiff/docs/index.md

 While IFDIFF produces correct and accurate sensitivities, the sensitivities using the naive approach, again without any warning or hint, are not only inaccurate (notice the scales!), but plain wrong.

-Details of how to compute sensitivities with IFDIFF are given in the [README.md](../README.md).
+Details of how to compute sensitivities with IFDIFF are given in the project's [README.md](https://github.com/andreassommer/ifdiff/blob/public/README.md).

 <br/>
 <br/>